 In some cases, you may need further access of the rear engine (beyond removing the Forward Engine Access Cover, as described in Steps 1 through 5.)
-A Rearward Engine Access Cover is located beneath the lavatory cabinet.
+A Rearward Engine Access Cover is located beneath the lavatory cabinet or bathroom wardrobe, depending on model.